 Over the last few months (more like a full 12, if I'm being honest), I've had a slightly contentious relationship with my hair.
 Full, chest-length curls used to sprout from my head and grow without much trouble.
 But lately those tendrils have been replaced with thin, damaged, and uneven strands ready to break off at a moment's notice.
 I've swapped out every hair product, asked experts, and taken supplements, all in the off chance my hair might grow back into my good graces (only to be sorely disappointed a year later).

 Desperate for answers and at the end of my fraying rope, I've frantically bombarded our wellness editor for advice.
 Every time I see her, her hair is longer, stronger-looking, and more beautiful than before.
 I would admit to unadulterated jealousy if it didn't go against all my "women supporting women" type morals.
 Her advice?
 Avocados.
 Yes, really.
 Keep scrolling to find out if avocados gave me the mane of my dreams.

 She told me about her plant-based diet (one I've tried to adhere to for a week) and how rich it is in healthy fats.
-"In February 2016, the lovely and very talented Mark Townsend chopped my hair into a shaggy bob," she told me.
+"In February 2016, the lovely and very talented Mark Townsend chopped my hair into a shaggy bob," she says.
 "It was a welcome and highly necessary change, partially because my previously waist-length hair was so damaged that I had actually lost a couple of inches due to breakage.
 Less than two years later, my hair was nearly waist-length again and healthier than ever.
 It's totally crazy how quickly it grew, especially considering I bleach it blonde every six months or so."